tenyokawamura/PREFLOW/README.md

 **Nring** determines the resolution of the model calculation.
 If **Nring** is too small, oscillation is seen at high frequencies in timing quantities.
-Users are recommended to set **Nring** to ~20 to make a rough estimate and to ~50 to perform fitting.
+Users are recommended to set **Nring** to ~20 to make a rough estimate and to ~50 to perform the fitting.

-When PyXSPEC have timing data, the frequency range, over which timing quantities are calculated, is determined by the frequency range of the timing data .
+When PyXSPEC has timing data,
+the frequency range, over which timing quantities are calculated, is determined by the frequency range of the timing data.
-Unfortunately, ignoring the some frequencies by using the `ignore` method does *not* change the frequency range of the model calclation.
+Unfortunately, ignoring some frequencies by using the `ignore` method does *not* change the frequency range of the model calculation.
 Thus, it may make fitting faster to remove unnecessary data from the timing data file.